Wedding Photography is a very personal and subjective choice. So, when choosing your wedding Photographer it’s definitely worth doing some research.

-After doing this it will probably feel like you’ve looked through what feels like a million photos, and at times it can feel like a different language is being used when describing photography and editing styles.
+It will probably feel like you’ve looked through a million photos and at times like a different language is being used.
 We as Photographers also struggle to find which styles/genres best describe our work too!

 Hopefully I can help you work out what we’re all talking about!